Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes

-The time-domain evolution, shown in the right column of Fig.~\ref{fig:plunging_QU}, reveals a sharp contrast in the signal’s decay between the two spin cases.
+The time-domain evolution, shown in Figs.~\ref{fig:UvTandQvT_0spin} and~\ref{fig:UvTandQvT_high_spin}, reveals a sharp contrast in the signal’s decay between the two spin cases.
 For low spin, the polarized flux, $Q(t)$ and $U(t)$, terminates abruptly as the hotspot trajectory becomes nearly radial, leading to rapid gravitational redshift and to lensing that removes much of the emission from the observer’s screen.
 For high spin, the signal instead resembles a damped oscillator decaying smoothly over several orbits of the prolonged, largely tangential inspiral.
 In this case, distinct plateaus follow each modulation cusp in $Q(t)$ and $U(t)$, corresponding to phases when the hotspot azimuth $\phi$ is in the approaching portion of the orbit (between $180^\circ$ and $360^\circ$), where Doppler boosting maximizes the observed signal.
-This enhancement becomes stronger with increasing observer inclination.
+This enhancement becomes stronger with the increasing observer's inclination $\theta_{\rm o}$.
 More generally, the extended inspiral around a high-spin black hole allows the hotspot to sample a broader range of orbital phases and gravitational redshifts, producing these more structured polarization patterns.

 Figure~\ref{fig:Cunningham_plunging_QU} shows the $Q$--$U$ loops obtained using Cunningham’s four-velocity prescription, as in Ref.~\cite{Chen:2024jkm}, but evaluated for the same magnetic-field configurations adopted throughout this work (which differ from those considered in Ref.~\cite{Chen:2024jkm}).
-This provides a convenient baseline—which we recover by setting $\xi=\beta_r=\beta_\phi=1$—for isolating the impact of our more general velocity prescription.
+This provides a convenient baseline---which we recover by setting $\xi=1$ and $\beta_r=\beta_\phi=1$---for isolating the impact of our more general velocity prescription.
 Relative to Cunningham’s geodesic plunge, the parametric four-velocity can substantially modify the trajectory through the ``Keplerianity'' parameters, thereby reshaping the resulting $Q$--$U$ morphology.
-In the plunging region, these deviations can accelerate the inspiral and enhance the systematic drift of the polarimetric centroid, leading to more pronounced departures in the loop evolution.
+In the plunging region, these deviations can accelerate the inspiral and enhance the systematic drift of the polarimetric centroid, leading to more pronounced shifts in the loop evolution.